CyberedCake/CyberAPI-old/README.md

 	@Override
 	public void onEnable() {
-		// make sure CyberAPI.init... is always the first thing in your onEnable class if it accesses anything (like Log#info or something)
+		// make sure the methods below are the first things that come in the onEnable method,
+		// especially if you use something like Log#info in the onEnable

 		CyberAPI.initSpigot(this); // if your plugin is spigot or a fork of spigot (paper) CyberAPI.initBungee(this); // if your plugin is bungee or a fork of bungee (waterfall) }